 - Eat a heart-healthy diet: Daily food intake should be low in trans fats, rich in whole grains, and low in sodium and cholesterol.
 Experts often recommend that people with heart failure limit their sodium intake to 2,000 milligrams (mg) daily and consume 2 liters (l) of fluid.
 However, individuals should check with their doctor what their sodium and fluid intake should be.

 - Monitor blood pressure regularly: A doctor can do this at regular check-ups.
 However, doctors also recommend people use home blood pressure monitors, or sphygmomanometers.
-There is a range of home blood pressure monitors available online.

 - Vaccinations: Be sure to stay on top of vaccinations for influenza and pneumococcal pneumonia.